 History Departmental Features

-History at Brampton College is a burgeoning area and is taught by highly experienced A level teachers.
+History at Brampton College is taught by highly experienced A level teachers.
 A level Examination results are exceptionally high with over 85% of students gaining A* – B grades at A level and 100% of students gaining A*-C grades at A level since 2010.
 Students who join Brampton for their upper sixth year or to retake in one year are continuously successful in raising their grades.
 In addition, an increasing number of students are opting to read history at a wide variety of universities.